 The Master of Business is a research master’s degree that can be completed in just 18 months.
 Throughout your studies you develop advanced research skills, as well as a rigorous understanding of a specialist business field relevant to your interests.

-The programme equips you with the knowledge and critical thinking skills in demand in today’s complex and changing business environments.
+This business master's degree equips you with the knowledge and critical thinking skills in demand in today’s complex and changing business environments.
 Graduates of the Master of Business are well placed for further study in the PhD programme.

-Contact the Faculty Postgraduate Research Office for more details.
+Faculty Postgraduate Research Office

 To graduate with a Master of Business, you must successfully complete 180 points from: